 Figure 3: Relative density (%) plot of glass tracks produced by LPBF.
-The green and magenta colours indicate the results from SiO2 + C and SiO2 + rGO, respectively.
+The green and magenta colours indicate the results from SiO2 + nano-C and SiO2 + rGO, respectively.
 The linear energy density is calculated by dividing laser power and scan speeds.
 The three-dimensional rendered image volumes are generated from X-ray computed tomography scans and they are overlaid with their corresponding pore volume.
 Scale bar = 1 mm.

 Mechanistic insights into the laser absorption mechanism

-The SEM images (Supplementary Figure 5) examine the morphology of five different powder feedstocks: (1) spherical SiO2 powder particles (Supplementary Figure 5a); (2) large secondary powder formed by a cluster of primary C nano-particles (Supplementary Figure 5b); and (3) the flake-like graphene oxide (GO) Supplementary Figure 5c).
-(4) The SiO2 + C powder mixture (Supplementary Figure 5d), exhibits smaller clusters of C particles, some of which further break down into finer nano-particles during mechanical mixing, and subsequently adhered to the SiO2 powder surface.
+The SEM images (Supplementary Figure 5) examine the morphology of five different powder feedstocks: (1) spherical SiO2 powder particles (Supplementary Figure 5a); (2) large secondary powder formed by a cluster of primary nano-C particles (Supplementary Figure 5b); and (3) the flake-like graphene oxide (GO) Supplementary Figure 5c).
+(4) The SiO2 + nano-C powder mixture (Supplementary Figure 5d), exhibits smaller clusters of nano-C particles, some of which further break down into finer nano-particles during mechanical mixing, and subsequently adhered to the SiO2 powder surface.
 For the SiO2 + rGO powder mixture, the size of the GO flakes (Supplementary Figure 5c) is expected to reduce after mechanical mixing and heat treatment, forming rGO particles (Supplementary Figure 5e).
 Their powder size distributions are available in Supplementary Figure 6 and Materials and Methods.

 The X-ray Diffraction (XRD) patterns of the as-supplied SiO2 and two other powder mixtures (Supplementary Figure 7) exhibit a combination of a broad (amorphous SiO2) diffraction peak and some weak crystalline (quartz) diffraction peaks.
-The absence of C and rGO peaks in the XRD pattern is owing to their small mass fraction (< 5 wt.%) in the powder mixture which is below the detection limit of the XRD system.
+The absence of nano-C and rGO peaks in the XRD pattern is owing to their small mass fraction (< 5 wt.%) in the powder mixture which is below the detection limit of the XRD system.